Windkracht8/RugbyRefereeWatch/PRIVACY.md

+# Privacy policy
-We at Windkracht8's Rugby Referee Watch don't store your data, period.
+The Windkracht8's Rugby Referee Watch app does not collect or store any personal or sensitive data.
+Privacy point of contact: rrw@windkracht8.com